Ingvord/tango-v10-design-doc/docs/index.md

 - You can start refactoring without “waiting” other parts to be reviewed.

 We also have in plan to extend the existing protocol.
-The following flowchart shows the idea of the changes which will be presented in more details later in this document.
+The following flowchart shows the idea of the changes which will be presented in more details in this document.

 ![](images/UsersCode_toCoreLib.png)